hypnotox/abyss/README.md

 A PHP package implementing array schema validation.

+**This package is very experimental and can change very much pre version 1.0!**

 This is just a personal project.
 It will follow semantic versioning and will be stable, but don't expect constant development, especially when it is declared feature complete.

 PRs are welcome.